deanerik/academic-kickstart2/content/hidden/Committee.md

 This is a sentence:

->this is a block quote indeed <br> and this is the second sentence does this also go in the quote?
+>this is a block quote indeed <br> and this is the second sentence.
+But does this also go in the quote?

+> Does this become a block quote? <br> and this is the second sentence?

+>or only these types. with the >next to the word.

 *How about this?*